-A partnership is an association of persons carrying on a business as partners or receiving income jointly - see Taxation Ruling TR 94/8.
+A partnership is an association of persons carrying on a business as partners or receiving income jointly - see Taxation Ruling TR 94/8 - Income tax: whether business is carried on in partnership (including 'husband and wife' partnerships).

 A partnership is not a taxable entity.
 Partners are taxed on their share of profits or are entitled to a deduction for their share of a loss on their own tax returns.